ashtin425/2016CO2Emissions/README.md

 - What are the top countries that use renewables, oil consumption, coal consumption, and gas consumption
 - What is the average of renewables used per country
 - What are the top countries contributing to CO2 emissions.

+After I ran my queries, I copied the tables into Excel and saved them to use for potential visualizations.